 To learn more about niacin, check out this article we wrote a few years ago.
 It reveals some details about why doctors gave up on niacin.
 That may have been premature.

 Learn about niacin side effects at this link.
 There are some things people can do to lower the likelihood of unpleasant symptoms.
-We do think a doctor should supervise when a patient takes niacin.
+We do think a doctor should absolutely supervise when a patient takes niacin.
 There are slow-release prescription products that may reduce the risk of the niacin flush.
 And a doctor can monitor liver enzymes, which we think is important.
-And don’t forget to ask your doctor to have you tested for Lp(a).
+Don’t forget to ask your doctor to have you tested for Lp(a).

 Learn more about Lp(a) and many ways to reduce cardiovascular risks in our eGuide to Cholesterol Control and Heart Health.
 It is available under the Health eGuides tab at this website.
 You can also listen to our free podcast interview with Dr. Tsimikas at this link.
 He is one of the world’s foremost authorities on Lp(a).
 Just click on the arrow inside the green circle under his photo.